kvasdopil/ui-gen/docs/MEMORY.md

 - **Key Features**:
   - Manages `conversationPoints` state (array of ConversationPoint objects)
   - Extracts screen title from HTML metadata (`<!-- Title: ... -->`) and displays it above the screen
+  - **Flexible Layout**: Screen container has flexible width (stretches horizontally) with min-height of 844px
+  - **Dynamic Iframe Height**: Iframe width is fixed at 390px, but height adjusts dynamically based on content (minimum 844px)
+  - **Height Communication**: Uses `postMessage` API to communicate content height from iframe to parent
+  - **Minimum Height Enforcement**: CSS ensures html, body, and root content element have min-height: 844px
-  - Wraps generated HTML with full document structure
+  - Wraps generated HTML with full document structure and simplified CSS/JS for height management
   - Injects Tailwind CDN and helper scripts
   - Renders iframe with `sandbox="allow-same-origin allow-scripts"`
   - Auto-starts generation when screen has conversation point without HTML